BrandonHoeft/Rec-Engine-498/EDA_and_collaborative_filtering.md

 ### Creating a weighted Total Rating per item

-Having converted the 6 different possible actions into an implicit rating for each of the `nrow(user_items)` individual user interactions in the user\_items dataset, there is still some more pre-processing required of these **action\_ratings**.
+Having converted the 6 different possible actions into an implicit rating for each of the 8936075 individual user interactions in the user\_items dataset, there is still some more pre-processing required of these **action\_ratings**.

 For this recommender system, recommendations of Parent categories were used instead of a specific PartNumber prediction problem.
 Doing this helps reduce the high dimensionality of the items, therefore reducing the sparsity problem of few users rating a single PartNumber.
 It also improves the computation time of the recommender system as there are fewer Parent categories to create predicted recommendations for relative to PartNumbers.

 The weighted rating, which in its final form is called the total\_rating was derived in a series of steps:

--   **Step 1**: Within each visitor's session (ActionDate) with a Parent category, identify the maximum implicit rating (action\_rating) the user gave to that Parent from its interaction.
+-   **Step 1**: Within each visitor's session (ActionDate) with a Parent category, identify the maximum action\_rating the user gave to that Parent from its interaction.

     In the example below, Visitor \#1000368642442 interacted with Parent \#M65-364625 in three different sessions (2-22-2017, 6-14-2017, and 6-23-2017).
 Their interaction with Parent \#M65-365145 occurred in one session only on 6-7-2017.